-“Mr. Panasci is not only an invaluable advocate for Art Ability he is also a talented and prolific artist whose work garners much attention,” says Sherman Fleming, Art Ability curator at Bryn Mawr Rehab.
-“We are very fortunate to have several of his art works in our collection.”
+"Mr. Panasci is not only an invaluable advocate for Art Ability he is also a talented and prolific artist whose work garners much attention," says Christine Lagarzo, Art Ability curator at Bryn Mawr Rehab.
+"We are very fortunate to have several of his art works in our collection."

 In addition to continuing to use his art to share his story of recovery, Panasci is also giving back to the hospital and the program who gave so much to him.
-Panasci and his wife, Linda, recently offered a donation to the program in the Panasci family name to ensure the program can continue to benefits artists like Panasci.
+Panasci and his wife, Linda, donated to the program in the Panasci family name to ensure the program can continue to benefits artists like Panasci.

 "My wife and I wanted to give back to Art Ability because I was helped so much by the program.
 We felt that, if we could enrich the lives of other disabled people the way mine has been enriched, it would be a very worthy cause.
 Art Ability has done wonders for me, and I want to play a part in ensuring it will continue to help others."